-As a result, borrowers are generally required to submit current pay stubs from the past 2-3 months.
+As a result, borrowers are generally required to submit recent pay stubs from the past 2-3 months.
 So, be sure to make copies of all these documents and keep the originals in a safe place.

-2. Tax Returns and W-2's and/or 1099's
+2. Tax Returns and W-2s and/or 1099s

 3. Credit Report

-Before you are approved for a refinance, lenders will also perform a credit check.
+Before you are approved for a refinance, lenders will perform a credit check.
 While each loan program may have its own minimum credit score requirement, it's always better to be safe than sorry.
 So, even if you are just considering refinancing, it is never too early to check all three FICO scores to make sure that you're on the right track.